 Everyone knows trees help reduce air pollution.
 Did you know that trees also play an important role in the health of our waterways?

-- Decreases erosion and stabilizes streambanks
+- Tree roots decrease erosion and stabilize streambanks

 - Tree cover maintains cooler water temperatures along streams

 - Volunteer to plant trees in spring or fall.
 GVC works with individuals and groups.
 We have worked with a variety of Scout troops, school clubs, faith-based green teams, and corporate volunteers.
 Group slots fill up quickly so make sure to fill out the form below ASAP!

 - Train to become a Reforestation Crew Chief and teach other volunteers how to plant trees.

 - Learn more about our forest stewardship program that ensures that young trees grow into healthy forests.